-So, What is the Cafe de Olla Recipe?
-Cafe de Olla is the traditional way coffee is made in the colder climates of Mexico where coffee is mixed with cinnamon and piloncillo in a earthen clay pot resulting in its unique flavor.
+The Cafe de Olla recipe for making coffee the traditional way, which originated in the colder climates of Mexico, is coffee mixed together with cinnamon and piloncillo in a earthen clay pot resulting in its unique flavor.

 The tradition and recipe for this beverage has its ancestral heritage, that traces back to the pre-Hispanic era.
 According to the “Asociación de Cafés y Cafeterías de Especialidad” (Association of Coffee and Breweries of Specialty), “Moctezuma” (Ruler of Tenochtitlan from 1502 to 1520, which is one of the biggest cities of the Aztec Empire), would drink an infusion of honey, corn, cacao, and spices.